martijnlentink/propresenter-custom-bibles/README.md

 ### Windows

-1. Observe that ProPresenter stores the Bibles on the location `C:\RenewedVision\ProPresenter\Bibles`, each bible will be stored in a separate folder with a UUID as name.
+1. Observe that ProPresenter stores the Bibles on the location `%programdata%\RenewedVision\ProPresenter\Bibles`, each bible will be stored in a separate folder with a UUID as name.

 2. Run the Python script `retrieve_chapters_nbv21.py`.
 <br>This will retrieve NBV21 bible chapter by chapter from the website and stores it in JSON format.